opendistro/for-elasticsearch-docs/docs/security-configuration/saml.md

 Name | Description
 :--- | :---
-sp.forceAuthn | Force a re-login even if the user has an active session with the IdP.
+`sp.forceAuthn` | Force a re-login even if the user has an active session with the IdP.

-At the moment the Security plugin only supports the `HTTP-Redirect` logout binding.
-Please make sure this is configured correctly in your IdP.
+Currently, the Security plugin supports only the `HTTP-Redirect` logout binding.
+Make sure this is configured correctly in your IdP.

 ## Exchange key settings

 SAML, unlike other protocols, is not meant to be used for exchanging user credentials with each request.
 The Security plugin trades the SAML response for a lightweight JSON web token that stores the validated user attributes.
 This token is signed by an exchange key that you can choose freely.
-Note that when you change this key, all tokens signed with it will become invalid immediately.
+Note that when you change this key, all tokens signed with it become invalid immediately.

 Name | Description
 :--- | :---
-exchange_key | The key to sign the token.
+`exchange_key` | The key to sign the token.
 The algorithm is HMAC256, so it should have at least 32 characters.

 ## TLS settings

-If you are loading the IdP metadata from a URL, we recommend to use SSL/TLS.
+If you are loading the IdP metadata from a URL, we recommend that you use SSL/TLS.
 If you use an external IdP like Okta or Auth0 that uses a trusted certificate, you usually do not need to configure anything.
 If you host the IdP yourself and use your own root CA, you can customize the TLS settings as follows.
-These settings are only used for loading SAML metadata over HTTPS.
+These settings are used only for loading SAML metadata over HTTPS.

 Name | Description
 :--- | :---
-idp.enable_ssl | Whether to enable the custom TLS configuration.
-Default is false (JDK settings are used). idp.verify\_hostnames | Whether to verify the hostnames of the server's TLS certificate.
+`idp.enable_ssl` | Whether to enable the custom TLS configuration.
+Default is false (JDK settings are used).
+`idp.verify_hostnames` | Whether to verify the hostnames of the server's TLS certificate.

 Example: